blog

 Other Popular Neighborhoods in NYC

-Before you think about buying a house, take time to learn about the pros and cons of owning a home.
+Before you think about buying a home in New York or anywhere else, determine if you’re better off as a renter or a homeowner.
 Take your individual needs into account before narrowing down on any neighborhood.
 For instance, do not fail to account for the time you will need to spend commuting to and from your workplace.
 Other aspects that need your attention include:

 • Affordability – after taking into account income and expenses